Anvil Creek Bridge Replacement

 - Approx. 200m of road works on the approaches

-Relocation of the overhead power lines will coincide with the construction works.
+Please note: Relocation of the overhead power lines will need to take place prior to the bridge construction works.

 A pedestrian bridge will be provided to maintain access to the Greta Railway Station for pedestrians, however all vehicles will be required to detour during the bridge closure period (see proposed detour map below).
 Information on the timing and duration of the bridge closure will be provided closer to the construction date.